HurSungYun/ArchLab_2016spr/README.md

 # Do not copy this code!
-You should do yourself.
+You should do this lab by yourself.